WebFiori/docs/introduction.md

 * **Enhanced Reliability**: Guarantee the timely execution of crucial processes regardless of user activity, ensuring data integrity and task completion.
 * **Improved User Experience**: Offload time-consuming computations and resource-intensive operations to the background, maintaining smooth application performance and responsiveness.

-By leveraging the `webfiori/framework/scheduler/AbstractTask` class as a foundation, developers can effortlessly create custom background tasks.
+By leveraging the `WebFiori\Framework\Scheduler\AbstractTask` class as a foundation, developers can effortlessly create custom background tasks.
 Simply place your implemented task class within the designated `[APP_DIR]/tasks` folder, allowing WebFiori to automatically discover and register it for seamless integration.

 For more information about creating background jobs, [check here](learn/background-tasks).